 Defendants and the developer argue that we should affirm the judgment except as to the greenhouse gas emissions question.
 Defendants and the developer further argue that we should issue a writ of mandate returnable to this court as purportedly authorized by section 21168.9.
-Plaintiffs argue that we should: issue a new opinion; hold that the approval of the project was not supported by substantial evidence; and remand the case to the trial court to issue a writ of mandate.
+Plaintiffs argue that we should: issue a new opinion; hold that the project's approval on the greenhouse gas emissions issue was not supported by substantial evidence; and remand the case to the trial court to issue a writ of mandate.
 Plaintiffs argue that the writ of mandate must comply with our Supreme Court's holding in Center for Biological Diversity, supra, 62 Cal.4th at pages 215-231 and 240.

 In our unpublished opinion, we reached several conclusions.
-First, we concluded that defendants' Development Monitoring System did not violate the requirement it be consistent with the general plan.
-(Friends of the Santa Clara River, supra, B256125.)
-Second, we held that the environmental impact report's discussion of greenhouse gas emissions could properly adopt the goals of Health and Safety Code section 38550 as the significance criterion.
+First, we concluded that defendants' Development Monitoring System did not violate the requirement it be consistent with the county's general plan.
+(California Native Plant Society, supra, typed opn. at pp. 3-34.)
+Second, we held defendants' discussion of sediment analysis was not flawed and satisfied statutory requirements for good-faith investigation and disclosure.
+(Id. at typed opn. at pp. 34-64.)
+Third, we held that the environmental impact report sufficiently discussed and approved mitigation measures designed to protect the slender mariposa lily, a "special status" plant.
+(Id. at typed opn. at pp. 55-59.)
+Fourth, we held that the environmental impact report could properly adopt the goals of Health and Safety Code section 38550 as the significance criterion for evaluating greenhouse gas emission effects.
 Further, we held that there was nothing illusory about the selection of this criterion.
-(Friends of the Santa Clara River, supra, B256125.)
-Third, we upheld the cultural resources discussion in the environmental impact report.
-(Ibid.)
-Fourth, we held defendants' discussion of sediment analysis was not flawed and satisfied statutorily required requirements for good-faith investigation and disclosure.
-(Ibid.)
-All issues concerning the Development Monitoring System, the cultural resources discussion and sediment analysis are now final.
+(California Native Plant Society, supra, typed opn. at pp. 59-63.)
+Fifth, we held the environmental report sufficiently analyzed and provided mitigation of the effect of copper runoff on juvenile steelhead in the Santa Clara River.
+(Id. at typed opn. at pp. 63-72.)
+All issues concerning the Development Monitoring System, sediment analysis, the mariposa lily and dissolved copper runoff are now final.
 The only remaining issue involves certain other aspects of the greenhouse gas emissions discussion in the environmental impact report.

 We now turn to our Supreme Court's analysis in Center for Biological Diversity, supra, 62 Cal.4th at pages 215-231 and 240.

-In Center for Biological Diversity, our Supreme Court reached three conclusions concerning the greenhouse gas omission analysis in the environmental impact report before it.
-The parties agree that the discussion in the present environmental impact report parallels that of the planning document in Center for Biological Diversity.
+In Center for Biological Diversity, supra, our Supreme Court reached three conclusions concerning the greenhouse gas omission analysis in the environmental impact report before it.
+The parties agree that the discussion in the present environmental impact report parallels that of the planning document in Center for Biological Diversity, supra.
 In the introduction to the opinion, our Supreme Court identified two of the three greenhouse gas emissions issues it was deciding: "We conclude, first, that as to greenhouse gas emissions the environmental impact report employs a legally permissible criterion of significance-whether the project was consistent with meeting statewide emission reduction goals-but the report's finding that the project's emissions would not be significant under that criterion is not supported by a reasoned explanation based on substantial evidence."
-(Center for Biological Diversity, supra, 62 Cal.4th at p.
+(Center for Biological Diversity, supra, 62) Cal.4th at p.
 213.)
 At issue was the requirement that an environmental impact report classify adverse ecological effects as significant or less than significant. (§ 21100, subd. (b)(1); Cal.
 Code Regs., tit.
 14, § 15064, subd. (b); 2 Kostka & Zischke, Cal.
-Environmental Quality Act (Cont.
-Ed.
-Bar 2d ed.
+Environmental Quality Act (Cont.Ed.Bar 2d ed.
 2014) § 13.8, p.
 13-10.)